platformsh/platformsh-docs/docs/src/dedicated-gen-3/_index.md

 description:
 ---

-{{% names/dedicated-gen-3 %}} runs the same software as on the Grid, but on highly available redundant virtual machines.
+{{% names/dedicated-gen-3 %}} runs the same software as on the Grid, but on isolated hosts.
-Each service is replicated across three virtual machines in a failover configuration.
+Each service is replicated across three hosts in a failover configuration.
-If a virtual machine becomes unavailable, the other two take over so your site remains up.
+If a host becomes unavailable, the other two take over so your site remains up.

 {{% names/dedicated-gen-3 %}} was designed to cater to the needs of organizations that build demanding apps.
-Compared to the Grid, {{% names/dedicated-gen-3 %}} offers increased resources, high availability for all your services and apps, stricter data location and isolation requirements, as well as additional compliance frameworks.
+Compared to the Grid, {{% names/dedicated-gen-3 %}} offers increased resources, high availability for all your services and apps, stricter isolation requirements, as well as additional compliance frameworks.

 To set up a {{% names/dedicated-gen-3 %}} project on [any supported cloud provider](../development/regions.md#regions),